PapaCyber/FilePermissions/README.md

 `project_m.txt` file permission for the `research_team` `group` had `read` permissions when they shouldn't have.

+I highlight the `read` permission that needs to be changed: -rw-`r`-----

 <img src="https://imgur.com/OABjUW3.png" height="80%" width="80%"/>

 I typed `chmod` `g-r` `project_m.txt` to remove `read` permissions from the `research_team` `group`.